jitsi/docker-jitsi-meet/README.md

 `LDAP_TLS_CACERT_FILE` | Path to CA cert file.
 Used when server sertificate verify is enabled | /etc/ssl/certs/ca-certificates.crt
 `LDAP_TLS_CACERT_DIR` | Path to CA certs directory.
 Used when server sertificate verify is enabled. | /etc/ssl/certs

-Internal users must be created with the ``prosodyctl`` utility in the ``prosody`` container.
-In order to do that, first execute a shell in the corresponding container:

-``docker-compose exec prosody /bin/bash``

-Once in the container, run the following command to create a user:

-``prosodyctl --config /config/prosody.cfg.lua register user meet.jitsi password``

 #### Authentication using JWT tokens

-You can also use JWT tokens to authenticate users.
-To enable it you have to enable authentication via both `ENABLE_AUTH` & `JWT_ENABLE_TOKEN_AUTH` environment variables and configure the settings you can see below.
+You can use JWT tokens to authenticate users.
+To enable it you have to enable authentication with `ENABLE_AUTH` and set `AUTH_TYPE` to `jwt`, then configure the settings you can see below.

 Variable | Description | Example
 --- | --- | ---
-`JWT_ENABLE_TOKEN_AUTH` | Enable authentication via JWT tokens | 1
 `JWT_APP_ID` | Application identifier | my_jitsi_app_id
 `JWT_APP_SECRET` | Application secret known only to your token | my_jitsi_app_secret
 `JWT_ACCEPTED_ISSUERS` | (Optional) Set asap_accepted_issuers as a comma separated list | my_web_client,my_app_client